jenv5507/PyBer_Analysis/README.md

 #Results of the analysis#

-Ad you can see in the summary below.
+As you can see in the summary below.

 ![](/Resources/PyBer_Summary.png)